-Budgeted cost: £ 20,00
+Budgeted cost: £10,000

-Activity Evidence that supports this approach Challenge number(s) addressed Phonics CPD Release time for Phonics Lead to attend and cascade training from the English Hub "Qualified teachers tend to get better results when delivering phonics interventions (up to twice the effectiveness of other staff), indicating that pedagogical expertise is a key component of successful teaching of early reading."
-In school data for phonics screen shows this approach effective 2 Reading CPD Release time for Reading Lead to attend and cascade training from the English Hub Evidence from EEFT "On average, reading comprehension approaches deliver an additional 6 months' progress."
+Activity Evidence that supports this approach Challenge number(s) addressed Phonics CPD for all staff delivered by Redhill Trust or inhouse by our phonics Lead to ensure high quality teaching of our Pearl Phonics programme.
+Purchase of reading books and materials to support the delivery of the phonics programme.
+"Qualified teachers tend to get better results when delivering phonics interventions (up to twice the effectiveness of other staff), indicating that pedagogical expertise is a key component of successful teaching of early reading."
+Phonics EEF (educationendowmentfoundation.org.uk) In school data for phonics screen shows this approach effective 2 Reading CPD Release time for Reading Lead to attend and cascade training.
+Release time for Reading Lead to monitor and model the teaching of reading comprehension in school.
+Evidence from EEFT "On average, reading comprehension approaches deliver an additional 6 months' progress."
 The evidence suggests that disadvantaged children benefit more from reading comprehension strategy interventions.
-In school monitoring shows this approach effective in improving the teaching of reading.
-2,3 Emotional well-being CPD Release time for staff to attend emotional well-being CPD where appropriate.
-"On average, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
+Reading comprehension strategies EEF (educationendowmentfoundation.org.uk) In school monitoring shows this approach effective in improving the teaching of reading.
+2,3 Emotional well-being CPD led by internal and external staff.
+Evidence from EEFT "On average, SEL interventions have an identifiable and valuable impact on attitudes to learning and social relationships in school.
 They also have an average overall impact of + 4 months' additional progress on attainment."
-Evidence from EEFT shows that effective SEL support must be embedded into 4
+4